 - Helping put strawberries into the food processor (with supervision as the blade is sharp) and pushing the pulse button to puree

-- My oldest likes the job of stirring the strawberries and pectin mixture with my husband supervising
+- My oldest likes the job of stirring the strawberries and pectin mixture with supervision

 - Once sugar is added into the mixture it becomes really hot and boils quickly, I don't let my kids around the stove during this step to avoid burns